RENCI/APSViz-Archiver/README.md

 interrogate an entity prior to performing an operation.

 A simple Rule example shown below has specified:
- - A Rule definition with details including a name, version and a description.
+ - A rule definition with details including a name, version and a description.
- - 1 Rule set that contains atomic Rules.
+ - A rule Set that contains rule operations.
- - 2 atomic Rules for copy and move operations
+ - 2 rule operations for copy and move.
- - With each atomic Rule specifying optional query criteria that will act on files older than (or equal to) 30 days.
+   - With each rule specifying a query criteria that will trigger the rule operation.

 ```
 {